HenrikSamuelsson/Introduction_to_Java_Programming/Chapter_03/Check_Points_Ch03.md

 ```Java
 (weight > 50 && !(height > 60)) || (!(weight > 50) && height > 60)
 ```
-The answer from the book web site is wrong on this one, in my opinion.
+My opinion is that the answer that can be found on the book web site is wrong on this one.

+**3.29**
+The following data types are allowed to be used as a switch variable:
+- char
+- byte
+- short
+- int
+- String

+Omitting a break statement will cause a fall-through causing the code in the next case to be to executed.

+A switch statement can be converted to an equivalent if statement, and vice versa.

+A switch statement can make the code easier to read comparing to using deeply nested if statements.